top of page

 3. He just doesn't think going forwards is in his/her interests

-We don't often associate nappiness with a horse being scared simply because the behaviour usually appears to us to be so stubborn.
+We don't often associate nappiness with a horse being scared simply because the behaviour usually appears to us to be stubborn.
 So how do you know?
 If the nappiness appears for example by the gate when you're leaving the yard for a hack and when you do finally get your horse out of the gate he tends to be on his toes and spooky, this is likely to be a fear issue.
 Your horse is saying 'I don't want to go out there because it's scarey don't you know there's monsters out there?!'
 I'm putting human words into it but you get the idea.
 Nappiness due to fear is usually associated with going somewhere new or at least relatively unknown.

 I recently met a horse like this who had real problems going forward and would just stop and plant his feet, his owner described him as not wanting to do it, lazy etc and would get very frustrated with him - understandably.
 When he did go, he was often slow, adding to her frustration!!

-Here's how we fixed the problem.... when he stopped, I asked the rider to keep her legs on with a squeeze (no kicking) if he didn't go forward from the leg she would then tap him with the stick and keep tapping until he took a step forward, as soon as he did, legs off and stop tapping, even if he was going at the pace of a snail, he was going forward - it's progress I'm looking for not perfection (yet!!).
-It took a couple of tries before this little horse worked out 'Hey!
-Every time I stop she puts her legs on and if I don't go she taps me with this stick, might be better if I just kept going'.
+If he didn't go forward from the gentle leg the next step was to tap him (again gently, you’re just looking to be like that irritating fly that doesn’t go away) with the stick and keep tapping until he took a step forward, as soon as he did, legs off and stop tapping, even if he was going at the pace of a snail, he was going forward - it's progress I'm looking for not perfection (yet!!).

 So now we had a horse who would go, mostly from the leg only but he was still slow.
 The next step was to ask the horse for the 'walk' we wanted.
 Once he was walking I asked the rider to put her legs on again (and use the stick if necessary) until she got a forward going walk.
 As soon as she got the walk she wanted - legs off and just ride.
 If he slowed down, legs on, stick if necessary until he maintained the forward walk for himself.
 The same process worked in trot and canter as well.
 It usually takes 3 or 4 sessions until this is working consistently, it takes a bit of patience but once you have the clear understanding of the leg and that there is a release afterwards the whole thing becomes easier.